Pens = '本'(books), birds = '羽'(wings), stockings = '足'(feet).

 The counter used is "一本 (ippon)".

 You can also look words up from a hiragana list.

 For example, if you wanted to look up "タイヤ"(taiya), you would click on the 'た'(ta) button.

 "タイヤ"(taiya) can be found 7th from the top.

 There are lots of different ways to count things, aren't there!

-Actually, on the 2nd and 3rd websites we introduced here you'll find plenty of counters that even Japanese people don't know.
+Actually, on the 2nd website we introduced here you'll find plenty of counters that even Japanese people don't know.